Mastectomy - discharge

 Managing Your Pain

-Your doctor will give you a prescription for pain medicines.
-Get it filled when you go home so you have it available.
-Remember to take your pain medicine to help before your pain becomes too bad.
+Your surgeon will give you a prescription for pain medicines.
+Get it filled right away so you have it available when you go home.
+Remember to take your pain medicine before your pain becomes too bad.

-Your doctor will tell you when you need to have your next visit.
+Your surgeon will tell you when you need to have your next visit.
 You may also need appointments to talk about more treatment, such as chemotherapy or radiation.

 - You have swelling of the arm on the side you had surgery (lymphedema).